📋 Quick Summary

 Weakened Barrier Function

 Your skin barrier protects against bacteria, pollution, and moisture loss.
-Stress destroys this protection.
+Stress systematically destroys this protection.

 Inflammation Everywhere

 Chronic stress creates chronic inflammation.
-This affects every aspect of skin health.
+This affects every aspect of skin health from healing to aging.

 Slower Healing

 Stressed skin doesn't heal normally.
-Wounds, breakouts, and irritation persist longer.
+Wounds, breakouts, and irritation persist much longer than they should.

 💛 From Our Community

-"My skin was a mess during my stressful job transition.
-Breakouts everywhere, constant redness, nothing helped.
-Once I started using turmeric products consistently, my skin calmed down even though my stress didn't.
-It was like having a buffer against stress damage."
+"My skin was a mess during my stressful job transition—breakouts everywhere, constant redness.
+Once I started using turmeric products consistently, my skin calmed down even though my stress didn't!"

 — Sarah L., verified customer